Tan Boon Chiang: Career

 In 1963, Tan was elected president of the Singapore Boy Scouts.
-On 15 September 1964, Tan became acting president of IAC, succeeding Charles Gamba.
+Tan became acting president of IAC on 15 September 1964, succeeding Charles Gamba.
 On 10 June 1965, Tan's previous role was assumed by S. Natarajan, an accountant.
 In the 1967 annual report, Tan wrote that unions and organisations should improve advocacy in court.
 He said:

 I am of course, aware of the fact that laymen from both sides are presenting cases in court, which in other circumstances would have been undertaken by legal practitioners.

 Be that as it may, it is important for industrial parties to ensure that their points of view are put across to the best of their advantage, and that no case should be lost for want of adequate presentation.

 Competent handling of cases can help create a more efficient machinery.
 There have been less disputes referred to the court for settlement than in previous years.
 This is a desirable state of affairs.

-In July 1969, Tan conducted lectures about arbitration at the University of Singapore.
-In February 1970, Tan was the founding chairman of Singapore National Heart Association.
-Tan said that the association's aim was to increase awareness of cardiovascular diseases and treatment methods.
+Tan conducted lectures about arbitration at the University of Singapore in July 1969.
+Tan became the founding chairman of Singapore National Heart Association in February 1970.
+He said that the association's aim was to increase awareness of cardiovascular diseases and treatment methods.
 In March 1971, to encourage more research, Tan announced that the association is offering a yearlong fellowship in cardiology to medical officers.

-On 24 June 1971, during a wage dispute between Union Pte Ltd (Note: The local bottling company of PepsiCo, producing drinks such as Pepsi, Mirinda, and Schweppes.) and its union, Tan rejected claims for higher wages, but awarded four cases of soft drinks per year to each worker for either Chinese New Year, Hari Raya, Deepavali, or Christmas.
+During a wage dispute between Union Pte Ltd (Note: The local bottling company of PepsiCo, producing drinks such as Pepsi, Mirinda, and Schweppes.) and its union on 24 June 1971, Tan rejected claims for higher wages, but awarded four cases of soft drinks per year to each worker for either Chinese New Year, Hari Raya, Deepavali, or Christmas.

 On 27 June 1972, Tan was appointed chairman of the Rotary Club of Singapore, succeeding Tan Tock Peng.
 Tan was succeeded by Fred Barretto in June 1973.

-In February 1973, Tan was appointed by the government to chair a public inquiry committee into juvenile crime, named the Committee on Crime and Delinquency.
+Tan was appointed by the government in February 1973 to chair a public inquiry committee into juvenile crime, named the Committee on Crime and Delinquency.
 Assisting him as deputy chairman was Tay Seow Huah.
 In September 1974, the committee submitted its report to the government.
 Some recommendations included implementing prosecution of irresponsible parents of the juvenile delinquents, and access to vocational training leading to employment.
 As such, on 18 March 1975, proposed amendments to the Employment Act were announced by Minister for Labour Ong Pang Boon.

 In March 1977, Tan urged the National Wages Council to issue guidelines on integrating wage increases into salary to avoid misinterpretation, and warned that IAC may otherwise face more wage disputes.

-On 6 August 1987, Tan was appointed by the Ministry of Finance as chairman of the Valuation Review Board, for a period of three years.
+Tan was appointed by the Ministry of Finance on 6 August 1987 as chairman of the Valuation Review Board, for a period of three years.